 Do bananas have fiber?
 This is a question that people often ask.
 The amounts of fiber in a banana is not only significant but in combination with resistant starch (a fermentable insoluble fiber), also very noteworthy.

 The soluble fibers “pectin” and “oligofructose” (short-chain inulin) in banana, together with the resistant starch, belong to the most important prebiotics.

 These compounds in food contribute to a healthy intestinal flora.
 Multiple studies show that prebiotic foods can favorably change the bacterial mix in the lower intestine.

-Prebiotics serve as food source for the microorganisms in the colon (intestinal flora) and are fermented by them.
+Prebiotics serves as food source for the microorganisms in the colon (intestinal flora) and is fermented by them.
 This produces short-chain fatty acids that ensure, among other things, that the gut microbiome achieves a healthy pH value.

 But that’s not all!

 Since the resistant starch increases stool weight, especially green bananas can counteract constipation.
-And surprise, surprise…eating green bananas can also help to treat diarrhea.
+And …eating green bananas can also help to treat diarrhea.
 The reason: Contained pectin protects the intestinal mucosa and binds bacterial toxins.

 Fiber content: 2.6 g per 100 g (7), or 3.1 g in a medium banana (116 g).